-Most interesting wonders of Democratic Republic of the Congo
+Most interesting landmarks of Democratic Republic of the Congo

 Below are listed the most amazing natural and man made landmarks of Democratic Republic of the Congo.

 - Mount Nyamuragira – Nord-Kivu.
 Africa’s most active volcano, 3,058 m high.
 Volcano has erupted 30 times since 1880 and produces major part of sulphur dioxide pollution of the world.
 Volcano has created lava fields.
 Intense eruption took place also in 2010 and damaged virgin rainforest.

 - Mount Nyiragongo – Congo DR, Nord-Kivu.
 One of the few volcanoes in the world with a nearly permanent lava lake in it, often the largest lava lake in the world.
 The height of the mountain – 3,470 m.
 The depth of lava lake has reached up to 600 m.
 The volcano is very active, with frequent eruptions.
 Eruptions produce very fluid lava of rare types.
 The speed of lava flows here can reach 60 km/h and the volcano is very steep.
 When the walls of the volcano are fractured, lava flows can become very dangerous, as happened in January 1977 and January 2002.